Overview

 Who does monkeypox affect?

 The monkeypox virus can affect anyone.
-In Africa, children under 15 years old are mostly affected.
+In Africa, children under 15 years old mainly affect.
 Outside the region, the disease is more common among homosexuals.
 However, cases have been reported in other people as well.

 Is monkeypox deadly?